-(2) A delegation under this section is revocable at will and no delegation shall prevent the exercise of a power or function by the Registrar or by any Deputy Registrar of Industrial Designs.
+- (2) A delegation under this section is revocable at will and no delegation shall prevent the exercise of a power or function by the Registrar or by any Deputy Registrar of Industrial Designs. - 6.
+For the purposes of this Order, there shall be an office which shall be known as the Registry of Industrial Designs.